mongodb/docs/source/includes/command/atlas-deployments-setup.rst

    * - --connectWith
      - string
      - false
      - Method for connecting to the deployment.
-Valid values are mongosh, compass, and skip.
+Valid values are compass, mongosh and skip.
    * - --currentIp
      -
      - false